LHWLucas/Latent-diffusion-based-novel-scene-generation-and-pedestrian-and-segmentation/README.md

 so for this prompt combination created 10 images with suffix new in "clipcaptionedinpaintfinetunedwithdiscarding2" folder this gave the best results of all the experiments we have completed

-•	driveuploaderfinetunedoutpaintclipdiscarded.py : we uploaded the results from last part onto the google drive

 •	maskrcnninpaintfinetuned.py : as we have used maskrcnn with segment anything model we were getting part masks covering the object and we needed one mask per object not multiple so we fixed that by simply using which masks are inside some masks or 99% area of mask is inside the bigger mask or not and then we merged them to get good results finally

-•	foldermaker2.py : makes empty folders in google drive to upload masks and masked images results from maskrcnninpaintfinetuned.py results

-•	uploadersammaskrcnn2.py : uploading masks and masked images to empty folders in google drive to upload masks and masked images results from maskrcnninpaintfinetuned.py results